airbytehq/airbyte/docs/integrations/sources/salesforce.md

 ## Overview

-The Salesforce source supports both Full Refresh and Incremental syncs.
+The Salesforce source supports both `Full Refresh` and `Incremental` syncs.
 You can choose if this connector will copy only the new or updated data, or all rows in the tables and columns you set up for replication, every time a sync is run.

+The Connector supports `Custom Fields` for each of their available streams

 ### Output schema